 This heavier-weight linen closely resembles the original fabric, featuring the same weave and approximate thread count per inch.
 The fabric is washed and pressed before sewing.

-My cork is custom-cut and shipped, and once it arrives, I make the final adjustments to match the appearance of the original Titanic lifebelts.
+The cork is custom-cut and shipped, and once it arrives, I make the final adjustments to match the appearance of the original Titanic lifebelts.